Studies show that drug tests can detect weed metabolites in your blood for up to 7 days after a single marijuana cigarette.

 This study with non-marijuana smokers shows that even if you do not smoke weed, you can still fail a drug test with second-hand smoke.

 Smoking even one joint makes you fail a drug test within the next few days.
-You can use this calculator to estimate the period you will test positive: [link]

 How To Get Marijuana Out of The Body Faster